 It's still very informative, it's still very valuable, but it's just not the whole pie so to speak.

 2. Bite-Size Pieces

 There are many things that you can actually do from a bite-sized perspective.
 Think about that as the second way of giving out content.
-Just little bite-sized pieces that isn't the whole system, but it goes very deep into a single element of what it is that you do.
-The third one is one of my favorites.
-Brace yourself for this one.
+Just little bite-sized pieces that aren't the whole system, but it goes very deep into a single element of what it is that you do.

 3. Your Very Best Content

-The third type of free content you can give away is your very best content.
+Growing your small business by giving your very best content is a sure way to boost your business.
 I want you to think about it this way.
 What is the coolest and most unique thing you could share with your audience?
 What is the thing that your potential clients will be totally amazed by?
 Blown away by?

 I know this brings up a little bit of fear, but my advice is do not be scared.

 They'll end up eventually purchasing a program, and they'll see your best content again when they get to the program.

 Because a lot of people say, "Ben, if I give away my best stuff, when they buy my course, the best stuff is in my course, which means they have to watch it again."

 But the fact is, people regularly go back to the same movie multiple times.
 The reason they go back to the same movie multiple times is because they enjoyed the movie the first time around.